yahiakala/routing/docs/routes/query.md

 If you wish to load a new instance of a form when certain query parameters change, you can use the `loader_deps` method.

-This method should return a `dict` of dependencies, which determine when a form and it's data should be loaded.
+This method should return a `dict` of dependencies, which determine when a form and its data should be loaded.
 The return value from `loader_deps` should be json-able.

 ```python